volumetricperformance/raspberry-capture-kit/README.md

 # Mac OS install
 Install homebrew, follow the steps from [here](https://brew.sh/).
 Make sure that xcode is installed and up to date before proceeding.

 Install [Python 3.6.8](https://www.python.org/downloads/release/python-368/).
-This is the version that is verified to work, but it may work with other version of Python.
+This is the version that is verified to work, but it may work with other versions of Python.

 ## Install PyGObject and dependencies

 Install PyGObject by following the steps [here](https://pygobject.readthedocs.io/en/latest/getting_started.html).
-If you're using a Python version manager like pyenv, follow the instructions [here](We recommend following the instructions to create a development environment with PyGObject to make it easier to work with Python 3.6.8: [https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html) next.
+If you're using a Python version manager like pyenv, follow the instructions [here](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html)We recommend following the instructions to create a development environment with PyGObject to make it easier to work with Python 3.6.8: [https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html) next.
 Homebrew might be able to install it as well with `brew install pygobject3 gtk+3`.

 Install dependencies for building both realsense and opencv:
 ```